breandan/kotlingrad/README.md

 ### Installation

-Kotlin𝛁 is hosted on the [GitHub Package Registry](https://github.com/breandan/kotlingrad/packages/).
+Kotlin∇ is hosted on the [GitHub Package Registry](https://github.com/breandan/kotlingrad/packages/).
 If you have not already done so, first generate a [new GitHub Personal Access Token](https://github.com/settings/tokens/new) with the `read:packages` permission.

 #### Gradle